mattacma-cloud/Lore-Packs/README.md

 In order to develop the Lore Packs, significant research was undertaken into how to deliver new flashpoints as an unskilled mod maker.
 Any advice, hints and tips you might have are welcomed in making these Flashpoints better.
 I am only new to modding and I welcome any advice from those with more experience.

-Specail thanks to Victor Lapin for his assistance in getting this project off the ground.
+Special thanks to Victor Lapin for his assistance in getting this project off the ground.
+To Kierk and Hounfor for help and for answer questions.
+To Haree and CWolf for their preexisiting work in making BEXT possible.
+And to kaiotik for creating extra mission types.

 The planned series of Lore Packs are as follows:
 <img width="1973" height="1167" alt="image" src="https://github.com/user-attachments/assets/771133b8-5d72-40e4-9c04-3348c1aeecc4" />